-Belgian Frites – the best in the world
+Belgian French Fries – the best in the world

+This post shows you how to make your own delicious Belgian French Fries at home.
 The best ‘French Fries’ in the world actually don’t come from France, they come from Belgium.
 Belgian French Fries.
-And there they are known as ‘Belgian Frites’.
-The story goes that the Americans called them French fries during the war as they were ‘fried potatoes’ and came from France.
+There they are known as ‘Belgian Frites’.

 In the UK we call french fries ‘chips’.
-Whatever the origin of the name, I think the fries you get in Belgium are superior to all.
+Whatever the origin of the different names, I think the fries you get in Belgium are superior to all.

 Dutch French Fries

-These were a great and tasty snack but in my opinion, they still did not compete with the Belgium chips or Belgium fries you can get in any city in Belgium.
-Served with Belgian mayo they are just the business.
+Dutch chips are a great and tasty snack but in my opinion, they still do not compete with the Belgium chips or Belgium fries you can get in any city in Belgium.
+Served with Belgian mayo they are just fantastic.

 I used to drive miles out of my way, on the way to the ferry to the UK in Dunkirk, for one reason – to eat a steak and Belgian chips at Restaurant Terminus on the French/ Belgian border.
-This place served the best frites in Belgium that I have ever tasted (and also the best steak).
+This place serves the best frites in Belgium that I have ever tasted (and also the best steak)!

 Belgian French Fries – the Secrets